macropygia/oas-stack/packages/oas30-to-zod/README.md

     - Breaking changes may occur without any notice.
     - See [CHANGELOG](./CHANGELOG.md) for changes.
 - Available as API and CLI.
-- Dual package for CommonJS/ES modules.
+- Dual package for CommonJS/ES Modules.
 - Customizable.
     - Parsers are pluggable.
     - Can edit output with [EJS](https://ejs.co/).